TedHusted/awake/awake.md/awake.md

 “Then it hit me.”
 Behind Grace, the screen changes to a set of talking points.

 * Covey teaches us to focus on principles and vision.
-* Allen provides the structure to execute effectively.
+* Allen provides the structure to execute important tasks.
-* Stoicism grounds us emotionally to handle life’s unpredictability.
+* Stoicism grounds us to handle life’s chaos unhampered by emotion.

 “Why did I have to choose?”
-Grace pauses and cocks her head, quizzically.
+Grace pauses and cocks her head.

 “Why can’t I fuse these three teachings together to create a greater whole?”

 * Accept and adapt to external events beyond your control.
-* Define the tasks and goals for events you can directly influence.
+* Define the tasks and goals for events you yourself can influence.
 * Focus on what you can control, let go of what you cannot.

 “Fusion is a stool with three legs.”
-An animation shows a leg being attached to a previous legless stool.
+An animation shows a leg being attached to a previously legless stool.
 “The first leg puts us on track.
 The second leg prioritizes what we need to get done.
 The third leg provides us with the stability we need to get through the day.”

-The animation holds up a stool with three legs, triumphantly.
+The animation holds up a stool with three legs.

 The presentation advances to a new slide with three bullets.

 * Write a personal mission statement that acts as your North Star.
 * Identify your core values and long-term goals.
-* Reflect on what truly matters: “Is this essential?”
+* Reflect on what matters: “Is this essential?”

 	“Living a full life means living with a sense of accomplishment.
 Finding a North Star lets you measure daily progress towards your long-term goals.
-Focussing on the essentials lets you pursue what truly matters.”
+Focussing on the essentials lets you pursue what matters.”

 * Tie your daily tasks to your overarching mission.
 * Capture every thought, task, or idea into a trusted system.
 * Use mindfulness to avoid becoming overwhelmed.

 	“When we can link everyday activities to our personal mission, we can do more with less stress.
-If we get everything out of our heads and into a task management system, we free our minds to focus on what really matters.”
+If we get everything out of our heads and into a task management system, we free our minds to focus on what matters.”

 * Covey: Provides the “why” – the principles and vision that drive purpose.
 * Allen: Offers the “how” – the actionable system for managing life’s complexities.